Meteor-Community-Packages/Meteor-CollectionFS/README.md

 });
 ```

-To be secure, this must be added on the server; however, using the `filter`
+To be secure, this must be added on the server; however, you should use the `filter`
-option on the client will help catch many of the disallowed uploads there,
+option on the client, too, to help catch many of the disallowed uploads there
-allowing you to display a helpful message with your `onInvalid` function.
+and allow you to display a helpful message with your `onInvalid` function.

 You can mix and match filtering based on extension or content types.
 The contentTypes array also supports "image/\*" and "audio/\*" and "video/\*"